 The winner of the Blundon Contest and of Euclid, Fermat and Cayley contests are presented with their award certificates and money prizes.
 Collective and individual photos are taken as well.

-Representative of the Department of education, Mr. Brad Clark presents awards to Fermat contest winners.
+Dr. Mark Abrahams, Dean of Science, presents awards to Fermat contest winners.

-Representative of the Faculty of Science, Dr. Andy Foster presents the Honorable mentions and placement awards for the Blundon contest.
+Head of the Math & Stats Department, Dr. J.C.
+Loredo-Osti, presents the Honorable mentions and placement awards for the Blundon contest.

 Granddaughter of Dr. Blundon, Janet Coady presents the school shield to the Blundon contest winner.

-Representative of NLTA, Mr. Leo Etchegary presents an individual plaque to the Blundon contest winner.
+Representative of NLTA, Ms. Yvonne Dawe presents an individual plaque to the Blundon contest winner.